 10. Conclusions and recommendations

-Also, many different factors influence air quality, for example ventilation, cleaning conditions, properties of buildings, products used in households, cultural habits, climate and outdoor environment.
-Therefore, large variations in indoor environments can be expected across the EU.
+Indoor environment is a complex issue in terms of toxicology and health risk assessment.
+There are many different types of pollutants which may give rise to combined effects.
+The exposed population is the general public including vulnerable groups.
+Many different factors influence air quality, e.g. ventilation, cleaning conditions, properties of buildings, products used in house-holds, cultural habits, climate, outdoor air etc. Thus, large variations in indoor environments can be expected across the EU.

-- Carbon monoxide, formaldehyde, benzene, nitrogen oxides and naphthalene are compounds of particular concern because they have caused adverse health effects as indoor pollutants or have a high potential to do so.
+As to single known compounds, SCHER considers carbon monoxide, formaldehyde, benzene, nitrogen oxides and naphthalene to be compounds of concern because they have caused adverse health effects as indoor pollutants or have a high potential to cause them.
 Environmental tobacco smoke, radon, lead and organophosphates are also of concern.
+For most other pollutants the data available are yet limited for risk assessment as indoor air pollutants.